Willow Grove station: Amenities

-The Willow Grove station has a ticket office which is only open on weekdays from 5:15 AM to 11:45 AM.
+The Willow Grove station has a ticket office which is only open on weekdays from 5:15 AM to 11:15 AM.
 Several benches for sitting on while people wait for the train to come are also available, all of them under a canopy-type roof so that people do not get wet on rainy days.

 Schedules

-Trains going to Center City Philadelphia arrive at the Willow Grove station about every 30 minutes on weekdays (every hour on weekends and major holidays), and trains headed towards Warminster station arrive every hour on all days, including weekdays, weekends, and holidays.
-Half past every hour on weekdays a train headed towards Warminster operates, but terminates at Glenside station instead of continuing all the way to Warminster like the trains that operate every :00 on weekdays do.
+Trains going to Center City Philadelphia arrive at the Willow Grove station about every hour on weekdays (with more frequent service during the morning rush hour) and every two hours on weekends and major holidays, and trains headed towards Warminster station arrive every hour on weekdays (with more frequent service during the evening rush hour) and every two hours on weekends and major holidays.